Mini Mission Monday ~ Containers

 I have to keep my little Baggalini, but my hat is off to you!!!!

-The Other Christine says
+66. The Other Christine Said,

 If you use it, it earns its keep.
 I was coasting along thinking that a purse was something people have, but that’s not true for me.
 I carry some of the same things, but I have a different system using my coat pockets.